apigeekdemos/apigee-informatica-apijam/Lab 1 Use Informatica Extension to retrieve Salesforce Leads/README.md

 # How can Apigee Edge help?

-Apigee Edge enables you to quickly expose backend services or workflows as APIs.
-You do this by creating an API proxy that provides a facade for the backend service or workflow that you want to expose.
+Apigee Edge enables you to quickly expose backend services or processes as APIs.
+You do this by creating an API proxy that provides a facade for the backend service or processes that you want to expose.

 The API proxy decouples your backend service implementation from the API that developers consume.
 This shields developers from future changes to your backend services.
 As you update backend services, developers, insulated from those changes, can continue to call the API uninterrupted.

-In this lab, we will see how to create a reverse proxy, that routes inbound requests to an existing workflow running on Informatica Intelligent Cloud (IIC) that is exposed via an HTTP endpoint.
+In this lab, we will see how to create a reverse proxy, that routes inbound requests to an existing process running on Informatica Intelligent Cloud Services (IICS) that is exposed via an HTTP endpoint.

 # Pre-requisites

-* Admin credentials to the Informatica Integration Cloud - Application Integration
+* Admin credentials to the Informatica Intelligent Cloud Services - Application Integration
-    * Please follow instructions documented in *Setting up you Informatica Cloud Organization* (../Setting up yout Informatica Cloud Organization/README.md)
+    * Please follow instructions documented in *Setting up your Informatica Intelligent Cloud Services Organization* (../Setting up your Informatica Intelligent Cloud Services Organization/README.md)
-* Salesforce Developer Account with ICRT package installed. (only needed for Lab 1)
+* Salesforce Developer Account with Application Integration package installed. (only needed for Lab 1)
-    * See instructions in *Setting up you Informatica Cloud Organization* (../Setting up yout Informatica Cloud Organization/README.md)
+    * See instructions in *Setting up your Informatica Intelligent Cloud Services Organization* (../Setting up your Informatica Intelligent Cloud Services Organization/README.md)
-* *FetchLeads* service workflow successully published to your IIC Cloud Org
+* *FetchLeads* process successully published to your IICS Org
 * Apigee Edge account and Organization provisioned on Apigee Cloud with *Extensions* enabled
 * Org Admin credentials to the above Apigee Edge Organization
 * [REST Client](https://apigee-rest-client.appspot.com/) on a browser window., or Postman